Cyberlorians/Articles/LiveResponse_DC_Monitoring.md

 - Returns 150 records/page (can use `$top` up to 1000)
 - **Caution:** Still in preview, has stability issues (500 errors, unpredictable completion times).
 Tony notes it's "deeply unsatisfying" in its current state.
 - **Bottom line:** Works but not production-ready.
 Sentinel ingestion remains the most reliable approach.

-### 11. Isolating DCs — Should You Stop There?
-**No — isolation + monitoring is the right answer.** You're correct that both are needed:
-- **Isolation** = prevention (restrict who can even initiate Live Response on DCs)
-- **Monitoring** = detection (alert if someone does it anyway, including authorized users)
-- This mirrors what you do on-prem — restrict access to Tier 0 + audit all access

-**Naunheim's recommended mitigation stack:**
-1. **Device Groups** — Create a dedicated device group for DCs/Tier 0 assets and restrict which roles can access them
-2. **Custom RBAC roles** — Create a dedicated "Security Responder" role with Live Response permissions separate from general Security Admin
-3. **PIM for Groups** — Put that role behind JIT activation with approval, so no one has standing Live Response access to DCs
-4. **Disable unsigned scripts** — In Advanced Features, disable "Live Response unsigned script execution" unless absolutely needed
-5. **High Value Assets Watchlist** — Tag DCs in Sentinel's built-in "HighValueAssets" watchlist for correlation in analytics rules

-**Additional detection via Windows Event Logs:**
-Two event log providers on the DC itself capture Live Response activity:
-- `Microsoft-Windows-SENSE` — logs SenseIR initialization
-- `Microsoft-Windows-SenseIR` — logs connection details and Action IDs (correlates to transcripts)

-These can be ingested into Sentinel via Azure Monitor Agent (AMA) with a custom XPath query, giving you an on-device detection signal independent of the Unified Audit Log.

 ---